How to Manage a Grieving Team Member

 Contingency planning can make your team more resilient when key people are unexpectedly absent.
 However, such plans will need to be developed in advance.
 So, if you haven't got one in place now, why not get prepared by drawing up your own contingency plan today?

-5. Manage His Return to Work
+6. Manage Their Return to Work

 When your team member returns to work, things will unlikely go back to normal straight away.
 It could take weeks, months or even years for him to perform at the level that he once did.